The Ballad of Walter Eckersall and the Snake Born Eating its Tail

 By Mark Schipper

-There’s no shattered visage on the ground next to Walter Eckersall’s grave marker at Oak Woods cemetery, but the lone and level prairies still stretch far beyond the horizon in Chicago, the place where a mighty football player once roamed.
+There’s no shattered visage on the ground next to Walter Eckersall’s grave marker at Oak Woods cemetery, but the lone and level prairies stretch still far beyond the horizon in Chicago, the city where a mighty football player once roamed.

-All that’s left of Eckersall is a simple headstone telling you the man at rest lived forty-three years, and at the time he went away he was someone’s son, a title cleanly carved into the block’s granite front.
-But this is the barest glimmer of insight into the man's life and keeps the big story, when you hear it, a wonder to imagine.
-Because Eckersall, while the vital spark was in him, had lived one of the great athletic lives of his time.
+All that’s left of Eckersall is the simple headstone showing the man at rest lived forty-three years.
+At the time he went away he was someone’s son, a title cleanly carved into the block’s granite front.
+But this is the barest glimmer of insight into the man's life and keeps the big story shrouded in darkness.
+Because Eckersall, while the vital spark was in him, had lived out one of the great athletic lives of his time.

-The youth they called Eckie was a school-boy hero at the turn of the twentieth century, which was a crucial growth period for major-college football as it completed its spread to every corner of the country.
-As a player he was steadily transformed by the sportswriters of the era, who favored myth and legend to the frequently more-ambiguous facts, into a kind of sporting demigod who was fit for public worship.
-In his great fame, which the University of Chicago exploited for profit and institutional glory, Eckersall embodied all of the excitement, pride, and passion of the early college game.
+The youth they called Eckie was a school-boy hero at the turn of the twentieth century, a crucial growth period for major-college football as it completed its spread to every corner of the country.
+As a player Eckersall had been transformed by the sportswriters of the era, a group that favored myth and heroics over the more-ambiguous facts of the matter, into a kind of sporting god who was built for public worship.
+In his great fame, which the University of Chicago exploited for treasure and institutional glory, Eckersall embodied all of the excitement, pride, and passion of the early college game.
 In his his ensuing dissipation, which the university just as quickly disassociated itself from, he stood just as well for the moral equivocations, ethical uncertainties, and corruption that together make up the complicated reality of big-time, profit-driven college athletics.

-Eckersall played at Chicago under head coach Amos Alonzo Stagg, one of the sport's titanic figures, from 1904 through 1906, when the Maroons were the original Monsters of the Midway and the city's first football champions.
-Over the course of three magical autumns on the campus at Hyde Park, each an All-American campaign for Eckersall, he made himself one of the early legends of the fall whose career, and the hype built up around it, helped set the sport and its culture on the course it has followed ever since.
+Eckersall played at Chicago under head coach Amos Alonzo Stagg, one of the sport's colossal figures, from 1903 through 1906, when the Maroons were the Monsters of the Midway and the city's first football champions.
+Over the course of four magical autumns on the campus at Hyde Park, three of them All-American campaigns, Eckersall made himself one of the early legends of the fall whose career, and the media and commercial hype built up around it, helped establish the sport's rhythms and culture for all time.

-On the day Stagg had won Eckersall to Chicago, ending an all-out, head-to-head recruiting war against the great Fielding Yost at conference-rival Michigan, he was the most prized high-school prospect in the history of the young sport.
-Stagg, in an infamous story, had physically pulled Eckersall from a train platform in Chicago to stop his visit to Yost on Michigan's Ann Arbor campus, where Stagg was fearful one of his true coaching rivals would tempt the lad into matriculating away from home.
+On the day Stagg had won Eckersall to Chicago, ending an all-out, head-to-head recruiting war with the great Fielding Yost at conference-rival Michigan, he was the most prized high-school prospect in the history of the sport.
+Stagg, in an infamous story, had coaxed Eckersall away from a train platform in Chicago to prevent his recruiting trip to see Yost on Michigan's Ann Arbor campus, where Stagg feared one of his true coaching rivals would tempt another Chicago athlete into leaving his home city.

-Not only had Eckersall led Hyde Park to a high-school national championship, clobbering Brooklyn Polytechnic 105-0 in the title game, he'd also set the Illinois state record in the one-hundred-meter dash at ten-seconds flat.
-It was a record that held up against twenty years assault until a future Olympian broke it by a few fractions of a second.
+Not only had Eckersall quarterbacked mighty Hyde Park to a high-school national championship, clobbering Brooklyn Polytechnic 105-0 in the title game, he'd set the Illinois state record in the one-hundred-meter dash at ten-seconds flat.
+It was a record that held up against twenty years worth of assaults until a future Olympian broke it by a few fractions of a second.

-Eckersall was heralded as an athlete for the ages by the exuberant story tellers in the new and massively popular sporting press.
-What separated Eckersall's era from the slightly more-sober generations that would follow was the drive many newspapers had to make the collegiate stars into impossibly-pure heroes.
-Eckersall was painted as a Golden American Youth battling toward a glorious manhood under the guidance of the incorruptible Stagg, and while the public came to regard him as a kind of fabled student-competitor, Eckersall in fact had serious integrity issues stemming from a monstrous sense of athletic entitlement off the field that would steadily take their toll on his private life.
+Eckersall was heralded as an athlete for the ages by the exuberant story tellers in the popular press.
+What separated the media culture of Eckersall's era from the slightly more-sober generations that would follow was the drive newspapers had then to make schoolboy stars into epic heroes.
+Eckersall was depicted as a Golden Youth who'd signed on for a masterclass in character under the incorruptible Stagg.
+But, while the public came to regard him as a kind of fabled student-competitor, Eckersall in fact had serious integrity issues stemming from a monstrous sense of athletic entitlement off the field that would steadily take their toll on his private life.

-But, when only athletics were being considered, Eckersall played up to the tremendous hype, which is what made the rest of the myth-making so easy to believe.
+But, when athletics alone were being considered, Eckersall played up to the tremendous hype, which is what made the rest of the myth-making so easy to believe.
 It had begun during his high-school days with another future legend watching him dominate the sport.

-Knute Rockne was a fourteen-year-old Norwegian emigre to Chicago.
-He was an enthusiastic athlete playing youth football for his neighborhood Logan Square Tigers, when Eckersall was the city’s Prep-Boy Prince.
-Rockne had been sat up in the grandstands, his newsboy cap pulled low over his head, watching in amazement the high-school all-star game of 1902 when he decided Eckersall was his hero.
+In 1902 Knute Rockne was a fourteen-year-old Norwegian emigre to Chicago.
+He was an enthusiastic athlete playing youth football for the Logan Square Tigers, his neighborhood team, when Eckersall was the Prep-Boy Prince of the city.
+Rockne had been sat up in the wooden grandstands, watching in amazement the high-school all-star game of 1902, when he decided Eckersall was his hero.

-"The first time I learned a football was not only something to kick, but something to think with, was when I saw a great football player in action for the first time,” Rockne said, describing both Eckersall and the moment the sport began to monopolize his visions for the future.
+"The first time I learned a football was not only something to kick, but something to think with, was when I saw a great football player in action for the first time,” Rockne said, describing both Eckersall and the moment football began to overrun his visions for the future.

-Around twenty-years later, when Rockne was coaching at Notre Dame, he had approached Eckersall, now a famous referee, before one of the many Irish games played in Chicago, the school's second home city.
+Around twenty-years later, when Rockne was a young coach at Notre Dame, he had approached Eckersall before one of the many Irish games played in Chicago, the school's second home city.